 Wouldn’t it be nice to have a plastic-free society for the sake of our children’s future?
 I am very impressed by Thailand as they implemented a ban on ALL plastic bags starting January 1, 2020.
 Other nations should follow this example, as well.
 However, we also need to be part of this movement and adjust our behavior right in our home.

-We will provide you the best plastic free product alternatives to live plastic free at home:
+We will provide you the best zero waste tips to live plastic free at home:

 A Must Read: Smart ways to save water at home